 The fund will make small grants of up to £500 available across three deadlines between January and March 2021.
 A total of £40,000 is available.

 Anyone working professionally as a freelancer within the arts and creative industries and living in the City of Edinburgh Council area is eligible to apply.
 Applications will be funded on a non-competitive basis, with applications being selected at random if the amount of funds requested exceeds that available in any one round.
 The decision-making process will be co-ordinated by a panel of representatives from EPAD and Creative Edinburgh.
 Independent creatives will be invited to attend each selection meeting to ensure that due process is followed.

-To read the guidance and make an application, please go here: http://bit.ly/3oWn5nc
+To read the guidance and make an application, please go here: shorturl.at/bejIK

-The closing date for the first round of applications is 25th January 2021.
-Subsequent deadlines are 22nd February and 22 March 2021.
+The closing date for the final round of applications is 22nd March 2021 and will open on Wednesday 3rd March.
+The first deadline was 25 January 2021 and 22 February 2021.
 Funds will be spread evenly across the three deadlines.

 City of Edinburgh Council’s Culture and Communities Convener Councillor Donald Wilson said: “As part of the Council’s on-going and active support of the creative sector in the city during this challenging period, we have identified this resilience funding for a small grants programme supporting the freelance sector in the continuation of their practice and professional development.
 We are delighted to be working in direct partnership with Edinburgh Performing Arts Development (EPAD) and Creative Edinburgh whose evident expertise is best placed to manage and disperse the funding programme.”